Dragon Spirit: Gameplay

-Dragon Spirit is a vertically scrolling shooter where the player controls the dragon Amur in his effort to rescue the princess Alicia from the serpent demon Zawell.
+Dragon Spirit is a vertically scrolling shooter where the player controls the dragon Amur in his effort to rescue Princess Alicia from the serpent demon Zawell.
 Amur can move in eight directions and has access to two weapons; a flame projectile to destroy air-based enemies, and a bomb to destroy ground-stationed enemies, similar to Namco's Xevious.
 Amur can take two hits before dying, indicated by a life bar at the bottom-left of the screen.
-Amur can use bombs to destroy eggs found on the ground of some stages, which will award one of two powerup items; a blue orb that will give Amur an extra head, granting him additional firepower, or an orange orb that will strengthen Amur's shots when three are collected.
+He can use bombs to destroy eggs found on the ground of some stages, which will award one of two powerup items; a blue orb that will give Amur an extra head, granting him additional firepower, or an orange orb that will strengthen Amur's shots when three are collected.

-The game features nine stages, which include large rivers, volcanoes, glaciers and jungles.
+The game has nine stages, which include large rivers, volcanoes, glaciers and jungles.
 Dying halfway through a stage will start the player at a checkpoint.
 At the end of each stage is a boss that Amur must fight in order to progress to the next stage.
 Amur can sometimes find special orbs throughout the game that can grant him additional abilities, such as a homing shot, a multi-shot, and the power to shrink down in size to evade bullets.
 The game's opening cutscene shows Amur atop a mountain raising his sword in the air, with lightning striking it and transforming him into his dragon form.
 If the player makes it to the end of the ninth level and defeats Zawell, Princess Alicia will be seen in captivity behind glass, which shatters as she yells "Amur!".
 The dragon then retransforms into human form and embraces Alicia, and an end scene is shown where the people of the kingdom are celebrating peace and prosperity now that Zawell's reign of terror is over.